SMOOWADTOO/backend/services/v1/review/README.md

-# PRODUCT SERVICE
+# REVIEW SERVICE

 ---

-The user service handles everything related to products:
+The review service handles everything related to reviews:

 1. Get all reviews
 2. Get Reviews by Shop ID